 Google has certainly become a household name.
 Since it’s incorporation in 1998, Google has generated a string of new products, carried out tactical acquisitions, and formed strategic partnerships in becoming the technology powerhouse it is today.

 Google.com is now the most visited website in the world.
-As of 2018, Google has now surpassed Apple as the most valuable brand in the world.
+Google recently surpassed Apple as the most valuable brand in the world.

 It was the genius behind Google Search, that made all of this possible.